Mesh Reader

 Create partitioning:

-press p > for Generate a partitioning
+press p > to generate a partitioning

-press 1 > Choose the partitioning method
+press 1 > choose the partitioning method

 press 128 > choose the number of MPI processes